ShardMC/arte/README.md

 > A: In 1.20.3 Mojang added a new feature that allows servers to send multiple server resource packs at a time!

 Players will only re-download the parts that actually need updating, and apply other server packs.
-(Tip: arte can be combined with [Resource Pack Tweaks][rptweaks-url] mod for best server resource pack behaviour)
+(Tip: arte can be combined with [Resource Pack Tweaks][rptweaks-url] mod for best server resource pack behaviour).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>